pangolindex/exchange-contracts/contracts/staking-positions/README.md

 Another version of compounding is also possible for any pool.
 In this version, harvested rewards from any pool are paired with wrapped version of the native gas token, and staked to pool zero.
-In PangoChef, pool zero (`poolId == 0`) is reserved for `WRAPPED_NATIVE_TOKEN-REWARDS_TOKEN` liquidity pool token, and it is created in constructor.
+In PangoChef, pool zero (`poolId == 0`) is reserved for `WRAPPED_NATIVE_TOKEN-REWARDS_TOKEN` liquidity pool token, and it is created during construction.

 * 😎 `compoundToPoolZero()`:
   * Harvests rewards without resetting the staking duration of the user of the pool,